acce8711/TheArtOfSayingNo/README.md

 ### How to Run 🏃
 1. Download the project and open in Processing.
+2. Install the GifAnimation library under Tools --> Manage Tools --> libraries
-2. From the intro state, click ENTER to start the game.
+3. From the intro state, click ENTER to start the game.

 ### The Controls ⌨️
 1. Mouse: Point and Click to set the locations for main character